tylershannon/CustomerPropensityModeling/README.md

 ### Data Pre-Processing Methodology

 1. Convert target class from strings to binary (0/1)
-2. Complete a random oversampling of the data so that there are equal counts of each target class
+2. Complete a random oversampling of the data so that there are equal counts of each target class.
+Note: this will result in overfitting.
 3. Feature engineering of 'Jobs' variable.
 There are 12 different jobs in the dataset, these can be compressed into 10 job types.
 4. Drop 'Duration' variable from the dataset.
 This is recommended in the data documenation.
 5. One-hot-encode the categorical variables and drop one of each of the binary variables.